nicolaka/dockchat-interlock/README.md

 `docker-compose up -d`

-To see the app, ensure that your laptop can resolve `demo.interlock.com` to the IP of the node running the Interloack container.
+To see the app, ensure that your laptop can resolve `demo.interlock.com` to the IP of the node running the Interlock container.
 To do so, add an entry in your /etc/hosts pointing to that IP.

 To see HAProxy stats, go to demo.interlock.com/haproxy?stats and use stats/interlock to login.